 Even if you can’t adopt a cat, there are so many other ways to help them!

 Enterprises like the Ark Cat Sanctuary can’t happen without your support!
 We feed, house, nurse-back-to-health, and make available for adoption hundreds of cats every year.
 Each little life has unique requirements and it takes a great deal of help in the form of volunteers and supplies to meet those requirements.
 But what about paying the bills?
 Electricity, gasoline for transport vehicles, vaccines and medications all must be purchased and monetary donations are the way that gets done.
+We also have labor costs for employees who take care of the cats at PetSmart and at the Ark facility in Parks.
 We depend on your generosity!

 Provide foster care